Beyond Our Control: Dave Williams

 Dave Williams was born in June 1940 in South Bend.
-He graduated from Central High School in 1958 and attended Indiana University South Bend.
+He graduated from Central High School in 1958 and briefly attended Indiana University South Bend.
 He joined the WNDU Stations as a production assistant in 1960 and was appointed Promotion Manager in 1964.

 At age 26, he conceived the idea of Beyond Our Control as a satirical look at the world of television, and, under the auspices of Junior Achievement, produced the program for ten years.

 Under Williams' guidance, the show received national acclaim with articles in many newspapers and magazines, including an extensive spread in TV Guide.

-Williams died at age 37 during brain surgery.
+Williams died at age 37 during brain surgery for what the surgeon would diagnose as glioblastoma.
 In a letter written shortly before his surgery, he wrote: "I think it all has to do with working hard and smiling a lot and listening more than you talk and concentrating your effort in one area....So, remember me, please, at my best.
 Filming, or lecturing, or joking with you, but most of all, laughing.
 It was the thing we did best and the thing I was always proudest of."